trustgraph/trustgraph/README.md

 [technical implementation](https://github.com/WebOfTrustInfo/portable-reputation-toolkit),
 the latter of which was then folded back into a reboot of this codebase in early 2017, notably centered around JSON-LD signed claims.

+In April of 2017, Trust Exchange was renamed to Trust Graph.